 Millennium Ecosystem Assessment

-The Millennium Ecosystem was primarily framed to create an assessment tool that provides information to decision makers’ focusing on the effects of human actions on the changing biodiversity and ecosystems.
+The Millennium Ecosystem Assessment was primarily framed to create an assessment tool that provides information to ‘decision makers’ focusing on the effects of human actions on the changing biodiversity and ecosystems.
 Modelled by the Intergovernmental panel, the assessment also shows what changes have affected the ecosystem and what steps can be taken to improve the current situation.

-The primary focus of MA is to create conclusive information from scientific information from databases, scientific models, and experiences by indigenous and local communities.
+The primary focus of the MA is to create conclusive information from scientific information from databases, scientific models, and experiences by indigenous and local communities.
 The MA goes through a thorough assessment where many findings and reports are considered for conclusive and precise evidence.

-It is an excellent tool for decision-makers to set their priorities for action.
+MEA is an excellent tool for decision-makers to set their priorities for action.
 It also provides a framework for management and planning as it gives foresight over the implications of activities on the ecosystems.
 It helps to foresee different options for human and environmental development.

-The MA is regulated by an international board consisting of UN agencies, scientific organisations, private and public organisations leaders, and representations of indigenous and local communities.
+Millennium Ecosystem Assessment is regulated by an international board consisting of UN agencies, scientific organisations, private and public organisations leaders, and representations of indigenous and local communities.
 It is a 15-member panel board with a review board that consists of social and environmental scientists that look over the technical aspects and survey the information in the assessment.
 It is supported by a secretariat and is coordinated by United Nations Environment Programme.

-The Budget and Sponsors
+Budget and Sponsors

-The MA focuses on amalgamating applied and primary motives of environmental sciences.
-It has questioned and held the science community accountable for making the policies in policy-relevant methods.
+MA focuses on amalgamating applied and primary motives of environmental sciences.
+It has questioned and held the science community accountable for making policies in policy-relevant methods.
 The solutions and framework proposed by the MA are set up to establish the scientific foundation for the efforts required to improve human well-being without ruining long-term productivity.